Drug and Alcohol Service privacy notice

 Information collected by us

-When an individual presents to drug and alcohol services and throughout their journey, they are asked a series of questions which the services keep as a record of their treatment.
+When you present to a drug and alcohol service, and throughout your journey, you will be asked a series of questions which the services keep as a record of your treatment.
+The following personal information may be collected as part of this process:

 Our contractual arrangements with our service providers ensure that the grounds on which they may collect and process data are clear, there are appropriate arrangements for data security (including a process for dealing with any data breaches) and for the deletion of data when it is no longer required.